-My work is increasingly being informed by psychological themes as I navigate through understanding and managing long-distance relationships as an expatriate and exploring what it means to be connected.
+I am in essence a very spiritual person, not of any particular religion but feel deeply connected to others and the world around us.
+Therefore my work is informed by co-existence with ourselves and nature.
+My most recent pieces explore psychological themes as I navigate through understanding and managing long-distance relationships as an expatriate and understanding what it means to be connected.
 I question our feelings and seek to provoke thought and emotion in believable sculptural landscapes.
-The glass-like effect has come as a result of my own experimentation with inks as I have found that their translucency conveys light effectively.
+The glass-like effect has come as a result of my own experimentation with inks in the last 6 years in NZ as I have found that their translucency conveys light effectively.
 The sculptural element is a nod to contemporary photography with its ability to capture movement at once in one frame.
 My process often involves creating chaotic energetic markings with inks then subtracting until I find an aesthetic solution and resolve.
-I am a fan of the negative space and will often play with it to create new hidden imagery.
+I love the negative space and play with it to create new hidden imagery.

 For more extensive list of artworks, please visit: www.michelinerobinson.co.uk